awstiber/cloudwatch-logs-code/README.md

-## One Observability Demo
+## CloudTrail Log Monitoring Workshop

-This repo contains a sample application which is used in the CloudTrail Logs Monitoring workshop here.
+This repo contains a sample application which is used in the CloudTrail Log Monitoring workshop here.
 It is based off of the One Observability Demo https://observability.workshop.aws/ so all credit should go to them!

 ## Security